Drive sales on autopilot with ecommerce-focused featuresSee Features

 On the 23rd, adoption rates sat at 8.39%, jumping to roughly 17% on the 25, then dropping all the way to 14.2% on the 27th.

-When looking at the total adoption rates from the 15th (five days before the iOS 15 release), we can see that there was a steady 1.3x daily increase until the 26th, when it began to drop and continued to do so until the 28th.
+When looking at the total adoption rates from the 15th (five days before the iOS 15 release), we can see that there was a steady 1.3x daily increase until the 26th, when it began to slow down and continued to do so until October 25.

 As you are most likely aware, this update is set to impact email marketing with its Mail Privacy Protection feature that would allow Apple Mail users to turn off open rate tracking.
 Essentially, this new feature would show a 100% open rate for email marketers, whether the user has opened the email or not.